 Part Time Employees

-All hours claimed via the Part Time Additional Hours attendance code (9004 - PT Additional Hours) which are paid at 100% will accrue towards the employee’s Annual Leave, Sick Leave and Long Service Leave entitlements based on hours x hourly accrual rate.
+All hours claimed via the Part Time Additional Hours attendance code (9004 - PT Additional Hours) which are paid at 100% will accrue towards the employee’s Annual Leave and Sick Leave entitlements based on hours x hourly accrual rate.

 Where Part Time Additional Hours tips into Overtime these hours will not be included in leave accrual calculations.